-The acoustic blues and roots troubadour Justin Howl will release his second album, Wanderlust, on December 1, 2020.
+The acoustic blues and roots troubadour Justin Howl released his second album, Wanderlust, on December 1, 2020.
 The Chicago-based songwriter, vocalist, guitarist, and harmonica player draws from his native Mississippi’s literary and musical heritage to present ten original songs about unyielding angst, desire, and disillusionment.

 Howl began performing live when he was a PhD student at the University of Chicago—propelled by the energy of the city’s blues clubs and the vast collection of old recordings he had discovered in the library’s holdings.
 While Justin acknowledges a debt to Chicago blues, he says, “I’m more drawn to the North Mississippi style because of its hypnotic quality.
 I think it’s also my way of going back home through the music.
 I find myself doing something similar with the literature of William Faulkner, who’s also from that region.
 When I graduated in 2016 with no prospects of an academic job, I decided to drive down to Oxford and attend the annual Faulkner conference, and also play music along the way and back.
 It became my first tour, and I’ve been touring ever since.”
 Justin has become a well-traveled performer praised by Blues Blast Magazine as a “strong singer” whose tunes “will strike a chord with you.”